christiandudel/dtms/README.md

 For any variables X, Y, Z, … the value at time $t$ is assigned to the transition starting in time $t$.

-A useful function for handling data in transition format is `dtms_clean()`.
+A function for handling data in transition format is `dtms_clean()`.
 It can be used to remove, for instance, transitions starting and/or ending in a missing value.
 Depending on the data, these can occur quite frequently.
 For instance, in the example used above:

 ``` r
 estdata |> subset(id==1) |> head()